hola/challenge_haggling/blog/04-final-standings.md

 *[Previous post](03-round1-results.md)*

+See also the [Russian version](https://habr.com/company/hola/blog/420757/) of this post.

 # Final Standings

 After a lot of testing, we are now releasing the final standings, as well as publishing the names or pseudonyms of each solution's author.